 No one knows isolation like Caspar David Friedrich.
 At the early age of seven, family members around him died one after the other.
 First his mother, then one sister, a brother and another loved one.
 By the time he was thirteen, he had an up-close relationship with death, loss and abandonment.

 Instead of hiding behind a veneer of toughness to avoid being alone, he embraced solitude and even made it beautiful.
 The male figures in the majority of his paintings are strong, majestic and all alone.
-For Friedrich, being alone is not a weakness.
+For Friedrich, being solo is not a weakness.
 It is an indispensable opportunity to appreciate your position within the natural world.

 “I must stay alone and know that I am alone to contemplate and feel nature in full; I have to surrender myself to what encircles me, I have to merge with my clouds and rocks in order to be what I am.
 Solitude is indispensable for my dialogue with nature.” – Caspar David Friedrich